-Formation (June 1997 – October 1997)

 On January 30th, Arise announced that they had received the masters of the May 1999 S2N session, and after finding out that three songs had been recorded, upgraded the split to a 6-song CD.
 The layout (apparently something pink) was practically finished, only missing Dead Season’s information.
 The last step was for The National Acrobat to head back in studio to polish up the additional third song that they were adding.
 A couple weeks later, right before anything could be sent to the pressing plant, Mike Palm showed up to abort the project.
 Apparently it was made aware to Arise that all three songs that were to be on the split had been re-recorded for Dead Season’s upcoming full-length and that the S2N versions were but mere demos, not even featuring the whole band.
 The label wanted nothing of nonexclusive, “demo versions”, of the songs and felt that it was a better idea to put off the split until Dead Season could record some new, exclusive material.
 When Arise Records announced this on February 25th of 2000, they also mentioned that Dead Season’s full-length on Salinger was due to hit the shelves in April of 2000.
 Arise #5 was eventually released that spring as The National Acrobat’s CD EP “The National Acrobat, For All Practical Purposes, Is Dead”.

 Sometime in February, March or perhaps even April, Mike Palm finally made time for Colin’s final session at Woodshed.
 All the missing vocals, guitar solos and overdubs were finally finished.
 Tim Pak and Mike Palm could finally mix the album, going for a very old school, “…And Justice for All”-influenced production.
 April came along and it seemed obvious that the album wouldn’t be released in promised time.
 Colin and Patrick had kept in touch with Brett during the winter, making sure that he knew that he was their new drummer.
 The plan was that as soon as the album was done and released, a new tour would be booked and the band would hit the road again.
-The first show booked with Brett on drums was on May 11th 2000 at the Fireside Bowl.
+The first show booked with Brett on drums was on May 11th 2000 at The Fireside Bowl And Lounge.
 Dead Season was set to play with Michigan legends Capture the Flag and Jeff Dean’s band The Story So Far from Chicago.
 For this, the band met up at Capture the Flag members Steve Kay and Jeff Tuttle’s house in Ypsilanti, Michigan.
 There they had a dirt basement which had been setup as a rehearsal room where Dead Season practiced together for the first time since August of 1999.
 Still waiting for their album to come out in order to have material to promote, it took a month and a half until a second show happened.
 This time Dead Season rehearsed at Colin’s house in Brooklin, Ontario.
 The June 25th show took place at Who’s Emma in Toronto with Searching for Chin, Darkest Hour, Submission Hold and Drowningman.

 -The Small Brown Bike takeover (July 2000 – September 2000)